 Orange juice is served in bottles.
-Cake trays are longer than is traditional, with only two tiers, for extra stability.
+Cake trays are longer than the traditional ones, with only two tiers instead of three, for extra stability.

-The plates are even semi-attached to the table with little suckers, so they won’t slide around!
+The plates are even attached to the table with little suckers, so they won’t slide around!

-They’ve thought of everything, and it actually makes for a really comfortable experience.
+They’ve thought of everything, and it makes for a really comfortable experience.

-Then there was a fantastic tray of savouries: smoked salmon and soured cream on blinis; chicken salad rolls; mini mushroom quiches; ham, cheese and mustard mayo sandwiches, as well as cucumber sandwiches (on green bread!).
+Then there was a fantastic tray of savouries: smoked salmon and soured cream on blinis; chicken salad rolls; mini mushroom quiches; ham, cheese and mustard mayo sandwiches; and the traditional cucumber sandwiches (on very non-traditional green bread!).

 For sweets we had mini raspberry cupcakes topped with buttercream frosting; delicious choux pastry buns filled with custard (everyone LOVED these); gingerbread sponge with custard and berries; and the richest, squidgiest, best macarons I’ve ever had in my entire life.

 BB also provide gluten-free, vegetarian and halal options, so no worries on that front.
-If there’s anything you can’t eat, they’ll replace it with something else no problem.
+If you have any dietary requirements, they’ll replace it with something else.
+Simple.

-They come with individual tubs of proper Cornish clotted cream (that crust!) and teeny tiny jars of strawberry and apricot jam, and are an absolute perfect finish to the meal.
+They’re served with individual tubs of proper Cornish clotted cream (that crust!) and teeny tiny jars of strawberry and apricot jam.

 The tour bus route starts by Trafalgar Square.
-Once everyone is on board, it loops around Big Ben, Harrods, Buckingham Palace, Notting Hill, Marble Arch, Piccadilly Circus and finishing back at the beginning again.
+Once everyone is on board, it loops around Big Ben, Harrods, Buckingham Palace, Notting Hill, Marble Arch, Piccadilly Circus, and finishes back at the beginning again.

 The waitresses were really friendly and helpful, and they’d occasionally point out certain landmarks which was a nice touch.

-The only thing I can really suggest to make it even better would be if they maybe had a tour guide who could casually wander round and give a bit of historical info and fun facts about the places.
+The only thing I can really suggest to make it even better would be if they maybe had a tour guide who could wander round the groups and give some historical info and fun facts about the areas as you pass them.